nordeim/Maria-Family-Clinic/maria-family-clinic/SUB_PHASE_10_4_ACCESSIBILITY_WCAG_2_2_AA_ENHANCEMENT_COMPLETE.md

 ## Conclusion

-The Sub-Phase 10.4: Accessibility & WCAG 2.2 AA Enhancement has been successfully completed with comprehensive implementation of accessibility features across all Maria Family Clinic components.
+The Sub-Phase 10.4: Accessibility & WCAG 2.2 AA Enhancement has been successfully completed with comprehensive implementation of accessibility features across all My Family Clinic components.
 The system now provides inclusive access for all users regardless of language, ability, or cultural background, with specialized support for healthcare workflows and Singapore's diverse population.

 The implementation achieves 100% WCAG 2.2 AA compliance while maintaining excellent performance and user experience.
 All success criteria have been met or exceeded, providing a solid foundation for continued accessibility improvements and compliance maintenance.